Ramezgabriel/game-mode-selection/README.md

 - It can be placed in a VPC coexisting the Business Handeler of the API component to ensure the access
 - Security can be configured using the security groups

+Note:
+- There are other details related to the store for example the details per player, i.e their region.
+This could be in a hashset item in redis per player with the key sharded by player id

 ## Conrete Architecture
 ![Concrete](https://user-images.githubusercontent.com/10727531/224496978-ae6ccc1c-8291-403d-b3b1-a5cd29862b9e.jpg)